barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 ## Portfolio Data Structures

-Here are the most common data structures used by the SDK/API:
+Here are the most common portfolio-related data structures used by the SDK/API:

 | SDK Schema                                                        | API Component                                                          | Purpose                       | Attributes                                                             |
 |-------------------------------------------------------------------|------------------------------------------------------------------------|-------------------------------|------------------------------------------------------------------------|